Biagio Pagano

-Biagio Pagano (born 29 January 1983) is an Italian footballer who plays for Ghivizzano Borgoamozzano.
+Biagio Pagano (born 29 January 1983) is an Italian footballer who currently plays as a midfielder for Ghivizzano Borgoamozzano.

 Pagano had made 250 appearances in Italian Serie B, including 2 in the playoffs in 2008–09 Serie B.

 Career

 Atalanta

 Pagano started his career at Atalanta.
-He made his Serie A debut on 17 June 2001 against Juventus F.C.
-He played a few more Serie A games for Atalanta in October 2003, after he was returned from loan to Lumezzane of the third division in 2002–03 Serie C1.
+He made his Serie A debut on 17 June 2001 against Juventus FC He played a few more Serie A games for Atalanta in October 2003, after he was returned from loan to Lumezzane of the third division in 2002–03 Serie C1.

 Sampdoria

 In January 2004, he was signed by fellow Serie A club U.C.
 Sampdoria on loan with option to co-own the player, which the club did in June 2004, for €500,000.
 He scored his first Serie A goal against A.S.
 Roma, which gave the team a 1–0 lead, but the game ended in 1–1 draw after Francesco Totti scored a penalty 3 minutes later, in 2004–05 Serie A. He was loaned back to Atalanta in January 2005.
 Atalanta were relegated at the end of the season, so Pagano went on loan to Bari instead of staying with the Nerazzurri.